 2.0 EcoBoost High-Pressure Fuel Pump Failure

 It is worth noting that the high-pressure fuel pump is also prone to failure.
 This is pretty normal on any direct injection engine as the HPFP operates under extremely high pressures.
-The HPFP has an impeller on the inside of it which builds the pressure and pumps the gas towards the injector.
+The HPFP has an impeller on the inside of it which builds the pressure and pumps the gas toward the injector.
 This impeller can break or weaken which results in low fuel pressures.

-EcoBoost LPFP / HPFP Failure Symptoms
+LPFP / HPFP Failure Symptoms

 The result of both of these failure are generally the same.
 A bad HPFP will deliver low fuel pressure, whereas a bad LPFP will cause the HPFP to not deliver enough fuel.